Materials-Data-Science-and-Informatics/aiida-fenics/README.md

 ## Installation Instructions <a name="Installation"></a>

-From the aiida-pdfdisloc folder (after downloading the code, recommended) use:
+From the aiida-fenics folder (after downloading the code, recommended) use:

     $ pip install .
     # or which is very useful to keep track of the changes (developers)